EENI Global Business School

 Sri Lanka Business

-The objectives of the subject “Foreign Trade, Logistics and Business in the Democratic Socialist Republic of Sri Lanka” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in the Democratic Socialist Republic of Sri Lanka” are:

 1. To analyze the Sri Lankan Economy, Logistics and Global Trade

-2. To identify business opportunities in the Democratic Socialist Republic of Sri Lanka
+2. To conduct research on business opportunities in the Democratic Socialist Republic of Sri Lanka

 3. To explore the Sri Lankan trade relations with the student's country

-4. To know the Sri Lankan Trade Agreements
+4. To learn about Sri Lankan Trade Agreements

 6. To develop a business plan for the Sri Lankan Market